-If you are planning a trip overseas for work or pleasure, your checklist of preparations will include a passport, visas, and foreign currency.
+If you are planning a trip overseas this summer, your checklist of preparations will include a passport, visas and foreign currency.
 It should also include an appointment with a travel medicine doctor, especially for travel in developing countries.

 “Ideally, the travel appointment should take place at least a month before your departure date, since most vaccines take two to four weeks to be effective,” says Dr. Pamela Yung, a family medicine doctor and travel medicine specialist at the UW Neighborhood Factoria Clinic.
 “Bring your itinerary and vaccination record so your provider can give you the best advice for your trip.”

 The travel medicine appointment is designed to help you prepare for health risks in the areas you plan to visit.
 While it is a good idea to discuss your plans with your regular doctor – particularly, if you have concerns about your fitness to travel or need extra supplies of medications – a travel medicine specialist works at a clinic that regularly dispenses vaccines for typhoid, yellow fever, and Japanese encephalitis as well as all routine vaccinations.

 “During the appointment, we discuss the health risks associated with itineraries that go in and out of malaria zones, adventure travel, high-altitude destinations, cruises, and travel in remote areas,” says Yung.
 “If appropriate, I provide vaccines, medications to prevent malaria, and prescriptions for a range of potential problems, such as traveler’s diarrhea, insect bites, altitude sickness, seasickness, and jet lag.”